 That said, you can understand why I retreated offline to love, heal, and feel my way forward.

 Now, I’m back, slipping into a new, exciting, online skin as arianegoodwin.com where I offer Writing and Editing Relief for artists-who-write.

 Only, how does one do this now-and-then thing?
 Now I’m this, then I was that?

 THEN, I pioneered the first-ever book on Artist Statements, as well as the first-ever, professional career-development conference for visual artists.
 And in the process, my team and I built up a virtual library of smARTist Career Resources—professional career guidelines to help you strategically, successfully put your artwork, your vision, and your message into the world.
 Now, I ask you, how could I leave all those treasures to gather digital dust on our digital bookshelves?

-NOW, I’m writing and editing books for other, creative professionals whose work “clicks” with me.
+NOW, I’m writing and editing books for artists-who-write.
 Like the groundbreaking, how-to book: I Just Want To Paint!
 Mixing The Colors You Want by Carol A. McIntyre.
-Or the historical novels: Girl In the Afternoon and The Girls with No Names by Serena Burdick.
+Or the historical novels: Girl In the Afternoon, The Girls with No Names, and Find Me In Havana by Serena Burdick.

-Meanwhile… my newfound love of Writing and Editing Relief for Creative Entrepreneurs has become irresistible.
+Meanwhile… my newfound love of Writing and Editing Relief for artists-who-write has become irresistible.

 and may you always reveal the true spirit of your work,